 Lantau Island – the Biggest of the Hong Kong Islands

 When planning a visit to Hong Kong, most people think of high-rise buildings and crowds.
 But Hong Kong is much more than a city, in fact, there are large amounts of land that is uninhabited, and quite peaceful.
 There are a number of unique and interesting districts of Hong Kong to explore, as well as gorgeous islands and beaches in Hong Kong to enjoy!

 Lantau Island is one of those places that feels worlds away from the busy city life in Hong Kong.
 That’s partially because Lantau is the biggest of all the islands in Hong Kong, and most of it is actually protected parklands.
 So there is very little development on this island.
 You may choose to explore Lantau on your own, or you can save time and make it easy on yourself by booking a Lantau Island day tour.

 Tai O Fishing Village Hong Kong & the Famous Stilt Houses

-The Tai O fishing village has only been around for three centuries, but there is evidence nearby of human inhabitants dating back to the stone age.
+The Tai O fishing village in Hong Kong has only been around for three centuries, but there is evidence nearby of human inhabitants dating back to the stone age.
 There is also limited evidence that suggests the area could have been used by pirates long ago, who sought shelter here.

 During the Chinese civil war, many mainland Chinese who were seeking refuge through illegal immigration made their way to Tai O. Many of these people, stayed in the area.
 The traditional ways of living included both fishing, and salt production in the nearby marshes.
 However, mostly these industries are dying out.